RESPONSIBLE SUPPLY CHAIN AND SOURCING

 |#||Figures have been restated to more accurately capture the building materials utilised in the year, instead of the previously used method of reporting top five building materials for the projects that achieved TOP in the respective years.|

 Supply Chain and Supplier Risk Analysis

+To identify CDL’s sourcing risk, we commenced a Supply Chain Segmentation Study on our top 100 suppliers and top five raw materials in 2019 and completed the exercise in 2020.
 The study is an expansion of the supply chain scenario planning conducted in 2017, which helped strengthen the company’s understanding of how emerging trends, such as automation and climate change, presented risks and opportunities to our supply chain strategy.
-Based on the outcomes of the 2017 study, CDL employed a shield-and-sword approach, allowing us to implement plans to protect and defend our current supply chain against immediate risks, while building our organisational agility and capability to optimise near and long-term opportunities.